elucian/bee/index.md

 1. [gc.bee](demo/gc.bee) - Generator class

 ## Draft
-To explore new features we use /draft folder.
+To explore new features or suggestions we use /draft folder.
+You can contribute with drafts.
+Read the instructions below:

 **Read more:** [draft-it](draft/readme.md)